foglamp/foglamp-service-notification/tests/unit/C/README.rst

 This will run all unit tests and place the JUnit XML files in the directory results

 NOTE:
-the build process for C++ tests checks first the environment FOGLAMP_ROOT (pointing where FogLAMP has been built) If the variable is not set then the build process uses FOGLAMP_INCLUDE_DIRS and FOGLAMP_LIB_DIRS, assuming the FogLAMP dev package has been installed.
+the build process for C++ tests checks first the environment FLEDGE_ROOT (pointing where Fledge has been built) If the variable is not set then the build process uses FLEDGE_INCLUDE_DIRS and FLEDGE_LIB_DIRS, assuming the Fledge dev package has been installed.

-It's possible to override defaults by changing in RunAllTests.sh script the values of FOGLAMP_SRC or FOGLAMP_INCLUDE_DIRS and FOGLAMP_LIB_DIRS before executing it.
+It's possible to override defaults by changing in RunAllTests.sh script the values of FLEDGE_SRC or FLEDGE_INCLUDE_DIRS and FLEDGE_LIB_DIRS before executing it.